shilad/wikibrain/tutorial/installation.md

 ## Software Requirements

 Wikibrain requires a Java JDK, version 6 or higher.

-Depending on your needs you may also consider:
+Depending on your needs you may also consider installing these **optional software** packages:

-1. **A Java IDE**.
+1. **Java IDE**.
 You can directly run Wikibrain programs through any standard Java IDE (Eclipse, Netbeans, IntelliJ, etc.).
-3. **bash**.
+3. **Bash**.
 If you would like to run Wikibrain programs from the command line, you'll need the bash shell.
 2. **Maven**.
 The [Maven](http://maven.apache.org/) Java dependency management system, version 3.2 or higher.
 Maven manages Java dependencies and allows you to stay up to date with Wikibrain jars and their dependencies.
 The Maven website details installation instructions.